reflex-frp/reflex/Quickref.md

 The function signatures here have been simplified by removing many typeclass constraints and adding simple annotations to each function.
 Also the ubiquitous 't' type parameter has been removed.

-Functions annotated with "[ ]" are *pure*:  They operate on Events, Behaviors, or Dynamics uniformly without regard to the "current time".

-Other functions must operate in some monadic context, because they produce a result "as of now".
-The annotations are:
+Some of these functions are *pure*:  They operate on Events, Behaviors, or Dynamics uniformly without regard to the "current time".
+Other functions must operate in some monadic context, because they produce a result "as of now"  (e.g., any function that takes an "initial" value, or returns a "current" value).
+Annotations are used to distinguish these cases:

 ```haskell
 [ ]   -- Pure function